jumpnow/jumpnowtek-site/_posts/2014-11-23-FreeBSD-Duovero-GPIO.md

     0/110
     1/0

 are just first arg == 110, second arg == 0, etc...

-They are not saying anything useful to anyone but the developer of the app.
-Fortunately with a BSD system, that's not a big deal.
+They are not saying anything useful to anyone but a developer working on *gpioctl* .

+Fortunately on a BSD system (with src installed), that's not a big deal.

     # cd /usr/src/usr.sbin/gpioctl
     # vi gpioctl.c